 GSI at Darmstadt, Germany is operating a worldwide unique large accelerator facility for heavy ions.
 Physicians from all over the world are using this facility for their experiments to gain insights into the structure of matter and the evolution of the universe.

-In the coming years the extension with the FAIR project GSI will be an internationally important and one of the largest accelerator centre in the world.
-For its realisation already now extensive civil construction work is on-going as well as the planning and delivery of the required machinery and components is in progress.
+In the coming years, the extension with the FAIR project GSI will be an internationally important and one of the largest accelerator centers in the world.
+For its realization already now extensive civil construction work is ongoing plus the planning and delivery of the required machinery and components are in progress.

-The tailor made helium refrigeration plant is designed for a total refrigeration capacity of 1500W @ 4.5K.
-Cold helium will be provided at various temperature and pressure levels.
-Further the possibility for helium liquefaction into a helium dewar is given.
+The tailor-made helium refrigeration plant is designed for a total refrigeration capacity of 1500W @ 4.5K.
+Cold helium will be provided at various temperatures and pressure levels.
+Further, the possibility for helium liquefaction into a helium dewar is given.
 Besides the helium compressor unit, the refrigeration coldbox with various valve and feed boxes, the complete control system as well as accessories such as helium buffer tanks required for the operation of the entire refrigeration plant is part of the delivery.